YiLi-2020/222/content/home/slider.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Who am I?"
+  title = "Who am I"
   content = "A biopharmaceutics researcher using nano LEGOs" align = "center"  # Choose `center`, `left`, or `right`.